Business English Vocabulary: Talking about the Future (+ Quiz)

 C) winning

-5. The initial proposal includes several optional expenses that seem unnecessary. _____ unlikely they’ll approve the budget without a few changes.
+5. There are a few extra costs in here that nobody asked for. _____ unlikely they’ll approve the budget without a few changes.

 A) It